MicrosoftDocs/fabric-docs/docs/data-factory/connector-rest-copy-activity.md

 The following three properties are **required**:

 - **Data store type**: Select **External**.
-- **Connection**:  Select an REST connection from the connection list.
+- **Connection**:  Select an **REST** connection from the connection list.
 If no connection exists, then create a new REST connection by selecting **New**.
 - **Connection type**: Select REST.
 - **Relative URL**: A relative URL to the resource that contains the data.
 When this property isn't specified, only the URL that's specified in the linked service definition is used.
 The HTTP connector copies data from the combined URL: `[URL specified in linked service]/[relative URL specified]`.

 Under **Advanced**, you can specify the following fields:

 - **Request method**: The HTTP method.
 Allowed values are **POST** (default), **PUT**, and **PATCH**.
-- **Request timeout**: The timeout (the TimeSpan value) for the HTTP request to get a response.
+- **Request timeout**: The timeout (the timespan value) for the HTTP request to get a response.
 This value is the timeout to get a response, not the timeout to write the data.
 The default value is 00:01:40.
 - **Request interval (ms)**: The interval time between different requests for multiple pages in milisecond.
 Request interval value should be a number between [10, 60000].
 - **Write batch size**: Number of records to write to the REST sink per batch.
 The default value is 10000.
 - **Http Compression type**: HTTP compression type to use while sending data with Optimal Compression Level.
 Allowed values are **None** and **GZip**.